jananit2411/SER502-Spring2018-Team8/README.md

 2. Executable is available in Stark/executable folder
 3. Sample programs are available in Stark/data/stark_programs folder
 4. Intermediate Code for those programs are available under Stark/data/intermediate_code folder
-5. Presentation is kept under main folder
+5. Presentation is under main folder
 6. The YouTube video link for demo is here

-Name of our language is STARK, which means simple yet powerful

-System requirements : Windows

-Tools Used : ANTLR4, Java
+Tools Used :

-Compilation & Execution
+ANTLR 4
+  Lexical analysis – tokenization
+  Parser generation – parse tree
+Java 8
+  Compiler is written in Java
+  Interpréter and Runtime environment use JRE
+  Data Structures used : Stack and Hashmap

+INSTALLATION FOR WINDOWS
-Download the stark.jar from the repository
+1. Download the stark.jar from the repository

-For compiling STARK source code:

-java stark.jar -c sourcePath intermediateCodePath
+2. For compiling STARK source code: java stark.jar -c sourcePath intermediateCodePath

-For executing intermediate code:

-java  stark.jar -e intermediateCodePath
+3. For executing intermediate code: java  stark.jar -e intermediateCodePath